listenToRipley/angular/README.md

 You start with the "app" component which is the "root" of all components.
 Other children components will be nested inside of your root.

-Application related contents, such a new components usually live inside of the `./src/app` folder.
+Application related contents, such a new components usually live inside of the [app folder](`./my-first-app/src/app`) folder.

 Each component should have it's own folder and best practice states that folder should be titled after the component it contains.